-- Discovering the next generation of high-grade copper, gold, cobalt and bismuth mineralisation deposits at Tennant Creek through the application of innovative exploration utilising new technologies and systematic science-based exploration. - Developing an emerging gold royalty business by advancing these discoveries for inclusion into the Tennant Creek Mining Joint Venture.
+- Discovering the next generation of high-grade copper, gold, cobalt and bismuth mineralisation deposits at Tennant Creek in the Northern Territory and the Macquarie Arc in NSW, through the application of innovative exploration utilising new technologies and systematic science-based exploration. - Developing an emerging gold royalty business by advancing these discoveries for inclusion into the Tennant Creek Mining Joint Venture.